Leadership Team

 He/His, They/Them

-Andy Cha (He/Him/They/Them) is more than excited to serve as the Youth Outreach Coordinator for the Sacramento LGBT Community Center.
+Andy Cha is more than excited to serve as the Mental Health Program Manager for the Sacramento LGBT Community Center.
 Growing up gay, Andy always wanted to be part of a community that loved and supported him.
 Now, Andy is committed to using this opportunity to strengthen the voices of our LGBTQ+ youth, to provide the necessary resources for the community, and to inspire everyone to spread love throughout the world.

 Additionally, Andy graduated from the University of California, Los Angeles in 2020 with a Bachelor’s in Sociology and a minor in Labor Studies.
 During his time at UCLA, he learned how social structure affects us all disproportionately, so he became involved in various organizations that promote social justice and equity.